karma-runner/karma-sauce-launcher/README.md

 ### Adding karma-sauce-launcher to an existing Karma config

-To configure this launcher, you need to add two properties to your top-level Karma config, `sauceLabs` and `customLaunchers`, and set the `browsers` array to use Sauce Labs browsers.
+To configure this launcher, you need to add two properties to your top-level Karma config, `sauceLabs` and `customLaunchers`, set the `browsers` array to use Sauce Labs browsers, and add the `sauceLabs` reporter.

 The `sauceLabs` object defines global properties for each browser/OS while the `customLaunchers` object configures individual browsers.
+The `sauceLabs` reporter allows your tests results to be properly displayed on saucelabs.com.
 Here is a minimal Karma config to get the launcher running:

 ```js
 module.exports = function(config) {